-Site Condition Monitoring provides a means of assessing the structure and function of H4060 on SACs in Scotland.
-Assessment is based on the results of assessments carried out between 2005 and 2015.
+Site Condition Monitoring provides a means of assessing the structure and function of H8210 on SACs in Scotland.
+Assessment is based on the results of assessments carried out between 2004 and 2016.
 Results are recorded on the SNH SCM database, from which data was extracted to A2298772 on 23/05/2017.
-Within this period, the proportion of H400 on SACs considered to be in Favourable condition has increased from 25% in 2012 (based on assessments carried out between 1999 and 2010) to 39% in 2016.
-Six per cent of H4060 is assessed as recovering, a very slight decrease from 2012, presumably accounted for among the 7% of habitat now considered to be Favourable recovered.
-A further 12% of the extent is now reported to be Unfavourable but recovering due to management, three times the 2012 figure.
-Overall, 615ha was assessed as declining in condition (Unfavourable declining or Favourable declining), with 3564ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 1444ha and 798ha respectively for 2012, a dramatic improvement.
-As the proportion in Favourable condition has increased by more than half, and the extent reported to be recovering exceeds the extent reported as declining, overall the judgement is that condition is improving.
+Within this period, the proportion of H8210 on SACs considered to be in Favourable condition increased from 67% to 76% between 2012 (based on assessments carried out between 2000 and 2011) and 2016.
+No H8210 is reported as recovering and 207ha is reported as declining, as in 2012.
+It should be noted that although the extent recorded as declining is the same in both reporting periods, the figures do not represent the same sites.
+Overall, 220ha was assessed as declining in condition (Unfavourable declining or Favourable declining) and 8ha as recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 200ha and 8 ha respectively in 2012.
+There has been a modest increase in the proportion of habitat in Favourable condition, so the trend for extent in good condition shows improvement, but the figures for habitat recovering or declining suggest poorer future prospects.